aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Where:

-* `.ten/app/include` is the root directory for header files.
+* `.aptima/app/include` is the root directory for header files.
-* `.ten/app/lib` is the root directory for precompiled dynamic libraries of TEN runtime.
+* `.aptima/app/lib` is the root directory for precompiled dynamic libraries of APTIMA runtime.

 If it is in runtime mode, the extension will be placed in the `addon/extension` directory of the app, and the dynamic libraries will be placed in the `lib` directory of the app.
 The structure is as follows: